The information presented on this website is not intended as specific medical advice and is not

 Blood Sugar Benefit: Don't let the fat content of avocados fool you—they're still good for you!
 Avocados are full of monounsaturated fat, the kind that helps slow the release of sugars into the bloodstream, prompting less insulin release.

 Added Perk: Avocados contain beta-sitosterol, a compound that could help quell inflammation after an intense workout.
 Just limit yourself to one-quarter of an avocado at a time to avoid calorie overload.
+Or, try avocado oil drizzled on a fresh salad or veggies.

 Blood Sugar Benefit: This ancient gluten-free grain stabilizes blood sugar, manages the effects of diabetes, improves insulin sensitivity, and aids symptoms related to metabolic syndrome, including imbalances in cholesterol, higher blood pressure, and extreme rises in blood sugar levels after meals.